 Download or read book Slaughterhouse five written by Jerome Klinkowitz and published by Twayne Pub.
 This book was released on 1990 with total page 144 pages.
 Available in PDF, EPUB and Kindle.
 Book excerpt: Describes the background of Slaughterhouse-Five, discusses its themes, and looks at its critical reception

 Download or read book Critical Companion to Kurt Vonnegut written by Susan Farrell and published by Infobase Publishing.
-This book was released on 2009-01-01 with total page 545 pages.
+This book was released on 2009 with total page 545 pages.
 Available in PDF, EPUB and Kindle.
-Book excerpt: Examines the life and works of Kurt Vonnegut including detailed synopses of a variety of his works, character descriptions, important places Vonnegut lived and wrote about, biographies of family, friends, and contemporaries, and more.
+Book excerpt: Kurt Vonnegut is one of the most popular and admired authors of post-war American literaturefamous both for his playful and deceptively simple style as well as for his scathing critiques of social injustice and war.
+Criti.

 Download or read book Banned in the U S A written by Herbert N. Foerstel and published by Greenwood Publishing Group.
 This book was released on 2002 with total page 296 pages.
 Available in PDF, EPUB and Kindle.
 Book excerpt: Looks at censorship in American schools and libraries, and includes a section of the fifty most banned books from 1996 through 2000, including newcomer Harry Potter.

 Download or read book Forever Pursuing Genesis written by Leonard Mustazza and published by Bucknell University Press.
 This book was released on 1990 with total page 223 pages.
 Available in PDF, EPUB and Kindle.
 Book excerpt: The title of this book, Forever Pursuing Genesis, derives from a statement that Vonnegut once made about the nature of the universe and humankind's place in it.
 This study applies that statement to the narrative themes that Vonnegut has treated in his career.